screenplayer/lang/docs/standard.md

 ## Syntax

-### Meta data
+### Defination

-When writing screen play, usually authors will start with some meta data, like title, author name, draft date and so on.
-In ScreenPlay, the format of meta data is ${key}={value}.
+When writing screen play, usually authors will start with some defination, like title, author name, draft date and so on.
+In ScreenPlay, the format of defination is \${key}={value}.
 And value can be string or multiple string separate with **;**.

     ${Title}={Document of ScreenPlay}
     ${Credit}={Written by}